IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 .. math:: self.purchase\_cost = self.vessel\_purchase\_cost + (self.purchase\_cost\_trays * self.costing.number\_of\_units)

-note that if plates=`False`, the cost of trays is not included.
+note that if plates = `False`, the cost of trays is not included.

 Base Cost of Platforms and ladders